 Lazypipe is a stand-alone pipeline for identifying viruses in host-associated or environmental samples.
 The main emphasis is on assembling, taxonomic binning and taxonomic profiling of bacterial/viral sequences.

 All components of Lazypipe pipeline are available in Puhti.
-The Lazypipe home page provides detailed instruction how to set up your own Lazypipe environment to Puhti, but this is not needed if you use the Lazypipe module that is loaded with commands:
+The Lazypipe home page provides detailed instruction how to set up your own Lazypipe environment to Puhti, but this is not needed if you use the Lazypipe module that is activated with commands:

-module load r-env-singularity module load biokit module load lazypipe
+module load r-env module load biokit module load lazypipe